 Read Full Transcript:

-Hi and welcome to Cosmetic Surgery Loans Weekly News Wrap.
-Im Paige Estritori, its Sunday, 31 May 2026.
+Hello and welcome to the Cosmetic Surgery Loans Weekly News Wrap, Im Paige Estritori, and its Tuesday, 23 June 2026.

 Thats the wrap.
-For clear guidance, a quick eligibility check and side‑by‑side cosmetic surgery personal loan comparisons, head to cosmetic-surgery-loans.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+For clear, side‑by‑side comparisons and a fast, simple eligibility check on personal loans for cosmetic surgery, head to cosmetic-surgery-loans.com.au.
+Im Paige Estritori—thanks for listening, and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.